MozillaFoundation/foundation.mozilla.org/README.md

 The steps involved in cloning the production database for local use are as follows:

 1) grab a copy of the production database by running `pg_dump DATABASE_URL > foundation.psql` on the commandline.
-In this, `DATABASE_URL` is a placeholder, and you will want to replace it the value associated with the `DATABASE_URL` environment variable that is used on heroku, for the production instance.
+In this, `DATABASE_URL` is a placeholder, and you will want to replace it with the value found for the `DATABASE_URL` environment variable that is used on heroku, for the production instance.

 This will take a little while, but once the operations  finishes, open `foundation.psql` in your favourite text/code editor and take note of who the owner is by looking for the following statements: